Machine Screw / Cap Screw Threads are used in numerous types of screws and bolts:

 High - Low - Used in softer materials such as plastic, nylon and wood.
 Double lead thread design reduces torque requirements, improves pullout strength and lessens the risk of damaging or cracking materials.

-Taptite Style - Designed for use in metals, the trilobular design allows for lower driving torque.
-Also eliminates chips and resists vibrational loosening.
+Trilobe TFS for Metal - Generic alternatives to TAPTITE® screws, trilobular design allows for lower driving torque, eliminates chips and resists vibrational loosening.

-Plastite Style - Also featuring a trilobular design along with widely spaced threads, they offer easy starting into predrilled holes.
+TFS for Plastics - Generic alternatives to PLASTITE® screws, they also feature a trilobular design with widely spaced threads, offers easy starting into predrilled holes.
 Used in plastics and other soft materials.

 Thread cutting style offered in combination with some deck and wood screws.
 Wide, sharp chip cavity helps with clearance of materials.
 Widely spaced, sharp threads help lower driving torque requirements.